tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

 ## 1. Task formulation
 There are movie reviews collected from the internet.
-Basically, there are 2 datasets: Standford's Large Movie Review Dataset and SAR14 dataset.
+Basically, there are 2 datasets: stanford's Large Movie Review Dataset and SAR14 dataset.
 The goal is to train and evaluate the model(s) that will analyze the custom movie review and determine its overall sentiment.
 An outcome of a model should be either positive or negative, i.e., this is a binary classification task.

 I uploaded datasets to google drive, so they can be simply put into the **code** folder for their processing.
 Datasets are available through this link: https://drive.google.com/drive/folders/1ACDrihk3dvMMEIhsVKuf3jsO6Rv7DDbP?usp=drive_link

 The references to the original datasets:
-1. Standford's Large Movie Review Dataset: https://ai.stanford.edu/~amaas/data/sentiment/
+1. stanford's Large Movie Review Dataset: https://ai.stanford.edu/~amaas/data/sentiment/
 **However, for convenience, I used its .csv version (IMBD dataset) published on kaggle**: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
 2. SAR14 dataset: https://github.com/daiquocnguyen/SAR14?tab=readme-ov-file